chandler767/PubNub-UV-Index-Monitor/README.md

 ## About

-This project uses a UV index sensor and a ESP8266 development board to read the current UV index level and then publishes the UV index values to [PubNub](https://www.pubnub.com/?devrel_gh=PubNub-UV-Index-Monitor).
-A second ESP8266 development board with a RGB LED subscribes to the messages published by the sensor and displays the value using color.
+This project uses a UV index sensor and a ESP8266 development board to read the current UV index level and then publishes the UV index value to [PubNub](https://www.pubnub.com/?devrel_gh=PubNub-UV-Index-Monitor).
+A second ESP8266 development board with a RGB LED subscribes to the messages published by the sensor and displays the most recent value using color.
 0 = off, 1-2 = green, 3-5 = yellow, 6-7 = orange, 8-10 = red, and 11+ = purple.
 A React Native app for iOS and Android shows the last reported or current UV index and the app receives push notifications if the UV index is excessive.
 Additionally, the app displays a realtime chart of the UV index values powered by [Project EON](https://www.pubnub.com/developers/eon/?devrel_gh=PubNub-UV-Index-Monitor) and hosted on the [GitHub Pages site](https://uvindex.chandlermayo.com/) for this repo.

 <img align="right" src="https://uvindex.chandlermayo.com/pics/app/android/Screenshot_1531322689.png" height="250">